ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/analyze-with-ipynb/_index.md

 - **Cell 1**: Imports of data loaders.
 - **Cell 2**: Lists paths to each `.h5` file and how it can be loaded.

+It is generally save to re-trigger this feature on the same folder.
+Because:

+- Cell 3 and onwards are not altered!

+- Cell 2, has some smarts to only add lines that do not yet exist.
+- Except Cell 1, will overwritten.